Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-visualisation/mobile-money-viz/_index.md

 - Mm_only: Individuals who use mobile money only
 - Mm_plus: Individuals who use mobile money and also use at least one of the other financial services (savings, credit, insurance)

 This dataset is the geospatial mapping of all cash outlets in Tanzania in 2012.
-Cash outlets in this case included commercial banks, community banks, ATMs, microfinance institutions, mobile money agents, bus stations and post offices.
+Cash outlets in this case included commercial banks, community banks, ATMs, micro-finance institutions, mobile money agents, bus stations and post offices.
 This data was collected by FSDT.

 ## Instructions: